Good Score in MCAT

 Medical Schools and MCAT Good Scores

-As of now, there are four sections in the MCAT exam, three multiple-choice parts and one writing part.
-The MCAT score consists of a number representing the aggregate of the individual scores of the three multiple-choice parts (with a total score of 45) and an alphabet score of the writing part appended to it (ranging from J to T).
+As of now, there are four sections in the exam, three multiple-choice parts and one writing part.
+The test score consists of a number representing the aggregate of the individual scores of the three multiple-choice parts (with a total score of 45) and an alphabet score of the writing part appended to it (ranging from J to T).
 The scores are generally released within 30-35 days of the test date, and are automatically available at the centralized AMCAS (American Medical College Application Service) system for all the participating Medical schools.

-However, participating Medical schools and universities in the US and Canada do not have a uniform policy or rule on the selection criteria, as to the MCAT score or GPA required for getting a Medical seat.
+However, participating Medical schools and universities in the US and Canada do not have a uniform policy or rule on the selection criteria, as to the test score or GPA required for getting a Medical seat.
 Based on a number of factors like the number of applicants to the school and the reputation and prestige of the institute, the criteria change over time and are very strict for some, but might remain less rigid for others.

 Preparing for an MCAT Good Score

-Though it is difficult to point out a single universally accepted MCAT good score, anything below 24 is often considered not good enough to get admissions.
+Though it is difficult to point out a single universally accepted good score, anything below 24 is often considered not good enough to get admissions.
 According to Princeton Review recommendations, a competitive score would be to achieve individual numbers in the range of 10s and 11s in the Physical Sciences, Biological Sciences, and Verbal Reasoning sections of the exam, while the top Medical schools would require scores in the range of 12+ for all these sections.
-And there is no single solution to achieving an MCAT good score.
+And there is no single solution to achieving a good score.

 Professional programs like that offered by Kaplan, Princeton Review, etc. might be good, to give a formal structure for the preparations.
-However, many still prefer to prepare for MCAT on their own.
-An MCAT good score need not be dependent on whether you study on your own or by attending a formal program, but rather on a number of important factors like how well you prepare and how much you practice.
+However, many still prefer to prepare for the test on their own.
+A good score need not be dependent on whether you study on your own or by attending a formal program, but rather on a number of important factors like how well you prepare and how much you practice.
 Along with systematic study and regular practice, you also need to have a thorough understanding of the subjects tested at the undergraduate level.
 It should also be noted that all sections of the exam are important and should be given due stress while you prepare.
 You also need to have a clear understanding of everything about the exam-starting from exam dates to types of questions, so that you can prepare in advance and well enough.